AdobeDocs/experience-manager-learn.en/help/headless-tutorial/graphql/advanced-graphql/author-content-fragments.md

     * **Phone**: 209-888-0000
     * **Email**: jwester@wknd.com

     When completed, select **Save**.
-You have now created a new Contact Info Content Fragment.
+You have now created a Contact Info Content Fragment.

 1. To navigate back to the Instructor Content Fragment, select **Jacob Wester** in the top-left corner of the editor.